George Wagstaffe: Phoenix

-Phoenix was commissioned in 1962 during the post-war reconstruction of Coventry, symbolizing the rebuilding of the city like mythical Phoenix rising out of ashes.
+Phoenix was commissioned in 1962 during the post-war reconstruction of Coventry, symbolizing the rebuilding of the city like a mythical Phoenix rising out of ashes.
 It was unveiled in May 1962 by H.R.H.
 Princess Margaret and had the appearance of being under construction.
 The sculpture functions both as a memorial and as a symbol of rebirth and resurrection.
 It was changed from a bird to a young person to represent the new city and its people rising from the ashes of the burnt and bombed city.
-The sculpture was first made in resin and metal but later changed to bronze cast in 1987 after the weather damage.
-It is currently located in Hertford Street on a brick plinth.
+The sculpture was first made in resin and metal but later changed to bronze cast in 1987 after weather damage.
+It is currently located on Hertford Street on a brick plinth.

 Coventry Cross

 The modern replica of Coventry Cross was funded by "The Coventry Boy Foundation", and commissioned after 1971 when the plans were discussed by the Coventry Civic Amenities Society (now the Coventry Society) and the Church authorities.
-It stood next to Holy Trinity Church, 100 meters away from the original site of the old cross.
+It stood next to Holy Trinity Church, 100 metres away from the original site of the old cross.
 The sculpture was mainly made from cast ferro-concrete, making it different from the old cross.